 There are a number of factors at play when it comes to granting a material change to an existing parenting arrangement.
 In any decision affecting the physical custody of a child, a court will always aim to maximize the contact between the child and each of their parents.
 The court will weigh a number of considerations when deciding on a mobility application in the context of the specific circumstances, including:

-Mincher Koeman‘s family law lawyers have extensive experience serving parents on both sides of the mobility issue.
+The Calgary family lawyers at Mincher Koeman have extensive experience serving parents on both sides of the mobility issue.
 We will always strive to find an amicable and swift resolution outside of the courtroom, but when that is not possible, we will work to present a persuasive and thorough case in court.
 We are passionate and dedicated advocates with experience in all levels of the Alberta court system, and we work tirelessly on behalf of our clients.
 If you are facing a mobility issue, please contact our office to make an appointment to discuss your matter with one of our lawyers today by calling us at 403-910-3000 or by contacting us online.

 Website designed and managed by Umbrella Legal Marketing